YRE International Competition

 Competition Categories

-The theme for the 2025/2025 competition is Ecosystem Restoration.
+The theme for the 2025/2026 competition is Food security and climate change.
 These are the four media categories for the competition.
 Under each media there are different sub-categories depending on age group or category style.
 Click on each media type for more information on sub-categories and examples from past years!

 Article Category